guddbye/automation/README.md

 brentice
 ## setup
-Activate your venv and install dependencies from the requirements.txt file.
+Activate your venv and install dependencies from the requirements.txt file. python3 -m venv .venv

-Run the program with python automation/automation.py.
+Run the program with python3 automation.py

-## tests